 I love my experience at Solaniwa Onsen, a relaxing onsen theme park with a beautiful garden.
-This place has both outdoor and indoor hot springs, saunas, an icy cold water pool as well as indoor landscapes by the poolside area.
+This place has both outdoor and indoor hot springs, saunas, an icy cold water pool, and indoor landscapes by the poolside area.

 I had a lovely time and especially enjoyed the footbaths outside!
-Everything is so pretty and would definitely back here again
+Everything is so pretty, and I will be back here again.

 Enjoy the panoramic view from Abeno Harukas 300

-Abeno Harukas 300 is one of the tallest skyscrapers in Japan, and definitely the highest in Osaka.
+Abeno Harukas 300 is one of the tallest skyscrapers in Japan and the highest in Osaka.
 The building houses a department store, an art museum, a hotel, restaurants, and an observation deck.

-It’s amazing to see Osaka from atop their tallest building.
+It’s incredible to see Osaka from atop their tallest building.
 The views are spectacular!
-The building itself is beautiful as well, which adds to the whole experience.
+The building itself is beautiful, which adds to the whole experience.

 Plan to go around 4:30 pm if you love to capture the sunset.
 There’s a lovely cafe where you can sit and enjoy the views.
 After the sunset, Osaka is so pretty with all the lights.
-You can see the night scene from all angles and it’s wonderful.
+You can see the night scene from all angles, and it’s beautiful.

 Tenjinbashisuji is the longest shopping street in Japan, with a total length of about 2.6 km.

-In addition to the approximately 600 stores including knife, ceramic, and kimono shops, there are many restaurants and dining venues that sell signature Osaka dishes.
+In addition to the approximately 600 stores, including knife, ceramic, and kimono shops, many restaurants and dining venues sell signature Osaka dishes.

 View the city from Tsutenkaku